 Photographers of all ages and abilities are welcome.
 It is part of Scott Kelby’s fifth annual worldwide photo walk.
 This will be the first time that Brattleboro will be involved.

 BUDDY WALK: Brattleboro will host its 4th annual Buddy Walk on Saturday, Oct.
-13. The Buddy Walk was developed by the National Down Syndrome Society in 1995 to celebrate Down Syndrome Awareness Month
+13. The Buddy Walk was developed by the National Down Syndrome Society in 1995 to celebrate Down Syndrome Awareness Month in October and to promote acceptance and inclusion of people with Down syndrome.

 The Brattleboro Buddy Walk will be a celebration of the community’s accomplishments.
 It will include a special keynote address and a one-mile walk through town which will be followed by lunch, live music, games, prizes, vendors and other resource information.
 Check-in will begin at 10 a.m. on the Common in Brattleboro.
 Everyone is invited.